Superposition in Graph Neural Networks: Effects of Model Width and Graph Topology

 \subsection{Datasets}

-\textbf{The \textsc{Pairwise} dataset.} We introduce a dataset where graphs are equal length linear chains.
+\textbf{The \textsc{Pairwise} dataset.} We introduce a dataset where graphs are equal length linear chains of 20 nodes.
 Each node has an $n$-dimensional one-hot/zero feature.
 Class $k$ is active if two adjacent nodes both activate dimension $k$, yielding sparse multi-class targets.
 The task is attribute driven: since each class is associated with identical graph structure, we can probe for superposition whilst factoring out the effects of varying topology.
 Sparsity is controlled by the activation probability $p$ of a node having a one-hot (non-zero) feature.
+Exact details for reproduction are included in Appendix \ref{app:pair}.

 \textbf{The \textsc{Conjunction} dataset.} To isolate \emph{topology–driven} superposition from effects of extraneous input attributes, we introduce a graph family in which all node features are initialized to the node's degree, and supervision otherwise depends only on the presence of simple cycles.
 Let $C_\ell(G)$ denote the indicator that graph $G$ contains at least one simple cycle of length $\ell$.
 We instantiate four motif detectors $\ell\in\{3,4,5,6\}$ (triangles, squares, pentagons, hexagons) and define two labels by \emph{conjunctions} of cycles: